Walnuts are rich in protein, but other nuts have more!

 If you really want to boost your protein intake, you could take a protein powder supplement from iHerb.
 Whey protein is the most popular powder.
 But, there are also high-quality, complete, plant-based protein powders.

-In fact, adding walnuts to favorite food recipes, such as cakes, ice creams and desserts, could significantly increase your daily protein intake.
+Adding walnuts to favorite food recipes, such as cakes, ice creams and desserts, could significantly increase your daily protein intake.

 However, you should be very cautious with portion sizes.
 Overconsumption of walnuts could make you fat.
 Walnuts have too many calories.